aospapp/aosp/external/oboe/docs/GettingStarted.md

 ## Option 1) Using pre-built binaries and headers

 Oboe is distributed as a [prefab](https://github.com/google/prefab) package via [Google Maven](https://maven.google.com/web/index.html) (search for "oboe").
-[Prefab support was added](https://android-developers.googleblog.com/2020/02/native-dependencies-in-android-studio-40.html) to [Android Studio Preview 4.0 Canary 9](https://developer.android.com/studio/preview) so you'll need to be using this version of Android Studio or above.
+[Prefab support was added](https://android-developers.googleblog.com/2020/02/native-dependencies-in-android-studio-40.html) to [Android Studio 4.0](https://developer.android.com/studio) so you'll need to be using this version of Android Studio or above.

 Add the oboe dependency to your app's `build.gradle` file.
-Replace "1.4.3" with the [latest stable version](https://github.com/google/oboe/releases/) of Oboe:
+Replace "X.X.X" with the [latest stable version](https://github.com/google/oboe/releases/) of Oboe:

     dependencies {
-        implementation 'com.google.oboe:oboe:1.4.3'
+        implementation 'com.google.oboe:oboe:X.X.X'
     }

 Also enable prefab by adding: